jimroxodezi/jimroxodezi.github.io/_posts/2022-12-27-programs,-processes-and-threads.md

 In this post, i give a quite an extensive discourse on what I've learnt on Process and Thread.

-## In the beginnig:
+## In he beginning...

 I was not born then--but computer history has it that--computers were programmed without the program stored.
 That is, to run a different program meant reprogramming the computer for just that specific task.
 This even had to do with modifying hardware like the circuitry or adjusting some physical controls.

-## Stored Program Computer
+### Stored Program Computer

 With rapid development and innovations came the idea of a stored program computer which expresses a computer program as a sequence of coded instructions.
 Memory holds both data and instrucions.
 The CPU fetches, interprets and executes successive instructions of the program.
 The two major models of this idea are the von Neuman Architecture and Havard Architecture.

 ## A world of Abstractions.

 One of the most ubitiqous concepts in computer science and software engineering is the idea of abstraction.
 It is in fact, a very commonly used term in the world of software.
 But what is abstraction?
-Abstraction can mean many things to different people, but a quite astounding explanation (or definition if you like) of abstraction can be found in this blog post.
+Abstraction can mean many things to different people, but a quite astounding explanation (or definition if you like) of abstraction can be found in this [blog post](https://the.scapegoat.dev/why-i-am-learning-category-theory-1/).
 Abstraction was defined as:

 > "...a controlled form of forgetting the details to focus on something more fundamental, allowing one to make statements that are shorter to state, yet broader in meaning"